 The multinomial logit model is the most commonly used model of discrete choice behavior and is one of the principal tools of applied researchers studying discrete choices (McFadden, 1974).
-The multinomial logit is also used in industrial organization as a model of consumer demand (Anderson et al., 1992) and it is used in experimental economics to capture an element of bounded rationality in subject behavior (McKelvey and Palfrey, 1995).
+The multinomial logit is also used in industrial organization as a model of consumer demand (Anderson et al., 1992), and it is used in experimental economics to capture an element of bounded rationality in subject behavior (McKelvey and Palfrey, 1995).
 It is so widely used because it is particularly tractable both analytically and computationally and because it has a connection to consumer theory through a random utility model.

 We distinguish between two cases depending on what the DM knows about the options before acquiring information.
-If the DM views the options symmetrically a priori, then the he or she chooses according to the multinomial logit formula above.
+If the DM views the options symmetrically a priori, then he or she chooses according to the multinomial logit formula above.
 In other cases, the DM might have some prior information that will inform his or her choice.
 We therefore also analyze the more general model in which the DM incorporates prior knowledge of the options into the choice.
 In this context, we arrive at a model that can be interpreted as a multinomial logit in which the value of each option is shifted by an amount that reflects its a priori attractiveness.
+One implication of these adjustments for a priori attractiveness is that the generalized model does not have the independence of irrelevant alternatives property, which is a feature of the multinomial logit that has been criticized for generating counterintuitive predictions.
 Importantly, these results do not depend on any distributional assumptions about the DM's prior knowledge.

-There are two canonical derivations of the multinomial logit.1 First, the multinomial logit can be derived from Luce's (1959) Choice Axiom, which we discuss below.
+There are two canonical derivations of the multinomial logit.
+First, the multinomial logit can be derived from Luce's (1959) Choice Axiom.
 Second, the multinomial logit can be derived from a random utility model.
 According to that derivation, the DM evaluates the options with some noise either due to randomness in his or her evaluation of the alternatives or due to some unobserved factor that is known to the agent, but unknown to the economic modeler.
-If the noise in the evaluation is additively separable and independently distributed according to the extreme value distribution, then the multinomial logit model emerges.2 The extreme-value distributed noise is often interpreted in terms of idiosyncratic tastes that are not observable to the analyst, but it is also sometimes interpreted as errors of perception (e.g. McFadden, 1980, p.
+If the noise in the evaluation is additively separable and independently distributed according to the extreme value distribution, then the multinomial logit model emerges.
+The extreme-value distributed noise is often interpreted in terms of idiosyncratic tastes that are not observable to the analyst, but it is also sometimes interpreted as errors of perception (e.g. McFadden, 1980, p.
 S15).